Donald E. Simmonds

 In 1977, Don began his management career as a founding partner of The Lenbrook Group, a private business incubation company known for having created Clearnet, one of Canada’s 3 wireless networks which was sold to Telus in 2001.

 Don also founded AirIQ, a company well known for pioneering the wireless GPS tracking industry providing remote location and control of vehicle fleets and marine vessels throughout North America.
-While serving as Chief Executive Officer the company was recognized as one of Canada’s fastest growing technology companies in the Deloitte Canadian Technology Fast 500 Program.
-It was also ranked 12th and 17th in PROFIT magazine’s ranking of Canada’s Fastest-Growing Companies for 2005 and 2006.
+While he served as Chief Executive Officer the company was recognized as one of Canada’s fastest growing technology companies in the Deloitte Canadian Technology Fast 500 Program.
+It was also ranked 12th and then 17th in PROFIT magazine’s ranking 2005 and 2006 list of Canada’s Fastest-Growing Companies.
 Don was a finalist in the Ernst and Young Entrepreneur Of The Year® Awards in 2005.

-More recently, Don held the position of Chairman and Chief Executive Officer of CTS TV (now YES TV) and Crossroads Christian Communications, where he helped re-imagine how messages of faith and values can be incorporated into our modern, digital media.
+More recently, Don held the position of Chairman and Chief Executive Officer of CTS TV (now YES TV) and Crossroads Christian Communications, where he participated in creating a new vision for how messages of faith and values can be incorporated into our modern, digital media.

 Don currently serves on the International Advisory Board of Unashamedly Ethical an international movement dedicated to ethical business practices and supported by politicians, business leaders and local communities in 107 countries.

-Taking a 3-year sabbatical in the early 1990’s, Don and his wife Fay helped create national initiatives to assist Canada’s youth.
+Taking a 3-year sabbatical in the early 1990’s, Don and his wife Fay aided in the creation of a series of national initiatives to assist Canada’s youth.
 He has coached hockey in his home town of Uxbridge for 25 years and is currently the Head Coach of the Uxbridge Tigers, the local High School Varsity Hockey Team.